Keşan

-The local music includes gaida, tupan, and hora dance.

 History

-Humans have lived here continuously from the 30th century BC.
-The first inhabitants were the Proto-Thracian and Thracian tribes.
-Many Thracian coins of the Odrises have been found here.
-From 580 BC to 1359 AD first it was a central part of the Odrysian kingdom of Thrace, and after that was ruled by the Persian Empire, the Macedonian Empire, the Roman Empire (including i.е.
+Humans have lived there continuously since the 30th century BC.
+The first inhabitants were the Neolithic peoples and later the Thracians.
+Many Thracian coins of the Odrysians have been found near Keşan.
+The city was first attested in 580 BC as part of the Odrysian kingdom of Thrace and then came under the rule of the Persian Empire, the Macedonian Empire, the Roman Empire (including i.е.
 Byzantine Empire), the Bulgarian Empire, the Byzantine Empire, the Latin Empire, again the Bulgarian Empire and the Byzantine Empire.
-The Thracian town on Via Egnatia mentioned by Klaudios Ptolemaios and by many others during over of 1900 years before the Turks, have the names: Zorlanis (and Zerlanis, Zorlanae, Zorlanea), Topiris (and Topir, Topiro, Topirion), Kission (and Kissos, Kissan, Kissupolis), Rusion (and Russa, Roussa, Rossion) in Greek ρουζ - rous mean rouge.
-Here is the place of the remarkable Battle of Rusion where the Bulgarian Tzar Kaloian defeated the Latin empire army in 1206, and again spread the Bulgarian control over the fortress that begin form the first Bulgarian conquest in 538 AD and the next: of khan Zabergan in 559, Bulgarian and Slavs in 617, 623 and 626, Caesar Tervel in 705 and 717-718, Great khan Krum in 813, Tzar Simeon the Great in 896, 913, 921, 922 and 923, Bulgarian troops in 1047, Tzar Ivan Asen II in 1235-1236, Tzar Michail Shishman in 1328.
-The castle of Rusion was stay on the hill about 4 km southwest of center of the present Kesan and some ruins still exist around 40.826272N 26.679587E at so called "Kaletepe" (tur.- Fortress hill).
+The town lay on the Via Egnatia and was thus mentioned by the geographer Claudius Ptolemy and many others.
+Throughout its history, the town was referred to as: Zorlanis (and Zerlanis, Zorlanae, Zorlanea), Topiris (and Topir, Topiro, Topirion), Kission (and Kissos, Kissan, Kissupolis), Rusion (and Russa, Roussa, Rossion).
+It was raided by the Kutrigurs in 538 and again in 559 under the leadership of Khan Zabergan.
+Bulgars and Slavs captured it in 617, 623 and 626, Tervel of Bulgaria in 705 and 717-718, Khan Krum in 813, Tzar Simeon the Great in 896, 913, 921, 922 and 923, Bulgarian rebels in 1040, Tzar Ivan Asen II in 1235-1236, Tzar Michail Shishman in 1328.
+Here is also the place of the remarkable Battle of Rusion, where Kaloyan of Bulgaria defeated the army of the Latin Empire in 1206.
+The castle of Rusion is situated on the hill about 4 km southwest of the city center of Keşan and some ruins still exist around (coordinates: 40.826272N 26.679587E) the so-called "Kaletepe" (tur.- Fortress hill).